-If you’re like me and often forget to defrost the meat you’re planning to cook for dinner, you should be thrilled to learn that an Instant Pot TOTALLY remedies that situation….awesome news, right????
+I often forget to defrost the meat I plan to cook for dinner.
+I was thrilled to learn that an Instant Pot remedies that situation.
+Awesome news, right?!

-- Instead, opt for safely pressure cooking frozen meat in your Instant Pot!
-Because of the quick transfer of heat when we are pressure cooking, the heat inside the Instant Pot quickly moves right past the temperature danger zone.
+Cooking frozen meat in an Instant Pot is very safe and quick because heat inside the Instant Pot quickly moves past the temperature danger zone.

 Below are 6 best practices I’ve found helpful when cooking meat from frozen in my Instant Pot:

-Know up front that cooking frozen meat IS going to take a bit longer than cooking thawed meat in your Instant Pot.
+Know up front that cooking frozen meat will take a bit longer than cooking thawed meat in your Instant Pot.

-- This seems obvious, right?
-Well, as a reminder, frozen meats will take 50% longer to cook than thawed.
+This seems obvious, right?
+As a reminder, frozen meats will take 50% longer to cook than thawed.

 Always add more liquid when pressure cooking frozen meat in your Instant Pot.

-Realize it is going to take longer than normal for your Instant Pot to fully pressurize before it can begin cooking the frozen meat.
+It willtake longer than normal for your Instant Pot to pressurize before it can begin cooking the frozen meat fully.

-- If you add any spices you’d like to cook with to enhances flavors, add them before pressurizing really enhances them due to cooking under pressure.
+If you add any spices you’d like to cook with to enhance flavors, add them before pressurizing to make your flavors more bold.

 Don’t try to cook HUGE cuts of frozen meat in your Instant Pot.

-- I recommend never cooking a hunk of frozen meat that is bigger than 3 lbs. (which is an average size of most any beef or pork roast any way) if you are using the standard 6-quart size of Instant Pot.
+I recommend never cooking a hunk of frozen meat that is bigger than 3 lbs. if you are using the standard 6-quart size of Instant Pot.

-- If you have a larger Instant Pot (say the 8-qt., 10-qt.or 12-qt.) you can cook cuts of frozen beef and pork that are larger in size.
+If you have a larger Instant Pot (say the 8-qt., 10-qt.or 12-qt.) you can cook cuts of frozen beef and pork that are larger.

-Frozen or not, never ever forget to utilize the natural pressure release once you’ve cooked any meat in your Instant Pot.
+Frozen or not, never ever forget to utilize the natural pressure release (not the quick release) once you’ve cooked any meat (whether frozen or thawed) in your Instant Pot.

-- Every single time you cook any animal protein (or vegetable protein, for that matter, such as dried beans) be very sure to utilize a FULL NATURAL PRESSURE RELEASE, never a QUICK RELEASE.
+Every time you cook any animal or vegetable protein be sure to utilize a FULL NATURAL PRESSURE RELEASE, never a QUICK RELEASE.

-- The natural pressure release provides the meat time to rest and relax the protein fibers that are strained during the pressure cooking time.
+The natural pressure release provides the meat time to rest and relax the strained protein fibers during the pressure cooking time.